![]() deutsches Glossar |

 ASYNCHRONOUS SIMULATION

-A method to simulate railroad operations by scheduling stochastically
+A method to simulate railroad operations by stochastically

 generated train paths.
 The different train classes

-are scheduled one after the other (i.g. asynchronous) in accordance to their
+are generated one after the other (i.g. asynchronous) in accordance to their

 priority.
 Train path conflicts are solved by scheduling rules. (see also: SYNCHRONOUS SIMULATION)